Skip to Main Content

 • Data can be saved on the local computers, but should be backed up.
 The computers are not an archive and data could be deleted at any time.

 • MIT GIS Services supports the MIT Geodata Repository, an international collection of geodata accessible 24/7.
-It is accessible through a web browser, MIT Geoweb.
-Anyone interested in contributing data they created to the MIT Geodata Repository should contact gishelp@mit.edu.
+It is accessible through a web browser, MIT Geoweb

-• The libraries may be able to purchase GIS data for a class or research project.
+• The Libraries may be able to purchase GIS data for a class or research project.
 Each request is handled on a case by case basis.
 Obtaining GIS data may take days to months, depending on the data source and if a license agreement needs to be negotiated.
-Email gishelp@mit.edu to request data.
+Contact GIS Services with data requests.